 - Seromas are common, but most resolve themselves without treatment over time.

-However, sometimes, they might need draining or aspiration (sucking out) by a surgeon through a small incision where fluid accumulates inside scar tissue at the site of liposuction procedure done earlier on the tummy area near the belly button region near the bowline incision results.
+However, sometimes, they might need draining or aspiration (sucking out) by a surgeon through a small incision where fluid accumulates inside scar tissue at the site of the liposuction procedure done earlier on the tummy area near the belly button region near the bowline incision results.

 Why is my stomach still big after a tummy tuck?